cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 To have external LB support on VPC, create a network offering as
 follows:

 #.
-Log in to the CloudStack UI as a user or admin.
+Log in to the OOTC UI as a user or admin.

 #.
 From the Select Offering drop-down, choose Network Offering.